safaris since 1995

 The secret to safari success is crowd avoidance - find some top tips on how to plan a migration safari.

 Kenya is a good option for catching the migration between July and October and the country offers slightly more cultural and eco-system diversity.
-Tanzania however is a better wildlife experience especially when the wild southern and western regions are included in a safari – if the migration is your main interest in East Africa then Tanzania’s northern circuit is the best bet between November and March or July and October.
+Tanzania however is a better wildlife experience especially when the wild southern and western regions are included in a safari - if the migration is your main interest in East Africa the northern circuit is the best bet between November and March or July and October.

 We use Arusha as our starting point and whenever possible include Tarangire, Manyara and Ngorongoro Crater as we move north to where the real action occurs.